Future Theatre festival

 This October, all pieces will be staged at the inaugural Future Theatre Festival.

-(Venue and performance dates will be announced this summer)
+(Venue and performance dates are now here!)

 Take a look at our incredible playwrights, their new projects, and the teams they're beginning to build them with!